killean-johnson/iLogic-External-Editor-Plugin/README.md

 You should be able to build and run the program from the project.

+# Using
+Make sure the assembly you want to work on is the active window in Inventor, then run the binary.
+After that, there should be a new folder with your rules as vb files located at C:\iLogicTransfer.
+From there, you can open, edit, create, delete, and rename files in that folder and they will reflect that in your assembly.

+Only .vb files are detected, anything else is ignored.
+The .vb is parsed out when you rename, so only the actual file name is used for the rules.

 Wishlist:
 - Rule Rename capability
 - Folder tree for sub assembly rules, so you can edit a whole project without reloading the app every time you change documents